 On April 17, 2016, the professional wrestling world was shaken by the news of the passing of Chyna.
-On his podcast, The Steve Austin Show, Austin spoke of her impact on the sport and how her legacy should have been remembered.
+On his podcast, The Steve Austin Show, Austin spoke of her impact on the sport and how her legacy should be remembered.

 Steve Austin on Finding Out About the Death of Chyna